Sharon Weston Broome: Budget

+Appointments

+Broome is also responsible for appointing the heads of city departments.

+During her first term, Broome appointed Murphy Paul as the Baton Rouge Police Chief in 2018.
+This appointment occurred several months after the retirement of former police chief, Carl Dabadie, who Broome had promised to replace during her campaign.

 As Mayor-President, Broome in April 2017 appointed Troy Bell as the city-parish Chief administrative officer (CAO), but he resigned after less than a week in the $144,000 annual post after it was disclosed that he does not hold the master's degree in public administration that he had claimed in his resume.
 Broome tapped James Llorens of Baton Rouge as the interim CAO.
 Several human resources professionals claim that the Bell selection could have been avoided had Broome followed a different approach to vetting candidates for appointments.
 Broome announced thereafter that she will spearhead the search for her next CAO selection to prevent problems like those that surfaced in the Bell case.

-In July 2017, calls were made for the Louisiana Legislative Auditor and the State Inspector General to investigate the Baton Rouge Area Violence Elimination Program (BRAVE) contracts being issued by the office of Mayor-President Sharon Weston-Broome.
-The questionable contracts first came to light as a result of public records requests by the 9NEWS Investigative Team.
+Policies and Issues

+BRAVE Contracts

+During Broome's first term, there were concerns that the Baton Rouge Area Violence Elimination Program (BRAVE) contracts issued by her office were not meeting federal funding requirements.
+In July 2017, Buddy Amoroso, a member of the Metro Council, requested that the Louisiana Legislative Auditor and the Office of the Inspector General investigate if the approved contracts adhered to federal regulations.
 In August 2017, Broome suspended all BRAVE contracts issued from mid-June to mid-July.

 In August 2017, Baton Rouge District Attorney Hillar Moore announced that he was seeking a list of confidential informant names that were erroneously released by Mayor-President Broom's office.

+Infrastructure

 In August 2018, Broome proposed a half-cent sales tax, rather than a property tax, to fund the proposed MoveBR roads program under consideration by the Metro Council.
 If approved by the council, the measure would then be placed on the December 8 ballot.
 Broome said that the sales tax is preferred so as not to place the entire burden on property owners.
 Many residents, she said, encouraged her to pursue the sales tax as "more equitable" than a property tax though sales taxes are regressive in nature.
 Voters approved the half-cent sales tax on December 8, 2018, in what is viewed as a big victory for the mayor-president that demonstrates her being able to garner bipartisan support from the business community.

+Following the approved tax proposal, the MoveBR program officially began in September 2019.
+The goal of this program was to reduce congestion and improve street conditions for pedestrians.
+The MoveBR program consisted of over 70 projects, including the construction of new roads.

+Broome also prioritized the parish's stormwater master plan, following the deadly 2016 flooding that occurred in Baton Rouge.
+In 2019, Broome announced that the parish had received $15 million to cover the costs of the stormwater master plan.
+These funds came from FEMA and the Louisiana Office of Community Development.